axieinfinity/ronin-documentation/docs/node-operators/setup/mainnet/non-validator.md

         - ETHSTATS_ENDPOINT=${INSTANCE_NAME}:${CHAIN_STATS_WS_SECRET}@${CHAIN_STATS_WS_SERVER}:443
   ```

-  This compose file defines the `node` service, which pulls the Ronin node image from the GitHub Container Registry.
+  This compose file defines the `node` service, which pulls a Ronin node image from the GitHub Container Registry.

 4. Create an `.env` file to store configuration parameters for the service: